Thrive Market: Products

 Thrive Market is the largest national retailer of exclusively non-GMO foods.
 They launched their own product line in November 2015, aiming to develop affordable products in categories where there is not enough margin to cover cost.
 They currently offer more than over 800 different Thrive Market branded items by SKUs, including coconut oil, tomato sauce, olive oil, baking goods, and spices.
-Thrive has recently launched two new Thrive sub-brands, Rosey and f.a.e.
-Rosey is a line of home cleaning products and constitutes over 35 SKUs while f.a.e. currently has 55 SKUs.
+Thrive has launched two new Thrive sub-brands, Rosey and f.a.e.
+Rosey which are a line of home cleaning products and constitutes over 35 SKUs while f.a.e. currently has 55 SKUs in January 2023.
+In 2021, Thrive partnered with Beyond Meat to release a line of frozen plant-based meals.
+Thrive expanded into meat, seafood, frozen food, organic and biodynamic wine throughout 2019-2021.In 2024, Thrive Market debuted a retail media network in partnership with Instacart’s Carrot ads solution.
+This allowed brands already running Instacart ads to include Thrive Market’s inventory.